xvrrr/AI-Creator/readme.md

 Ever dreamed of creating stunning movie edits that captivate your audience?
 With AI-Creator, you can transform your favorite movie clips into breathtaking montages that tell your unique story, complete with perfectly synchronized music and transitions.

 **How AI-Creator Makes Movie Edits**
-- Users only need to prepare the video sources and music files they want
+- Users just need to prepare the video sources, music audio file and the idea they want.
-- Automatically extract music rhythm points
+- Automatically extract music rhythm points (optional) setting threshold & mask parameters.
-- Automatically assists with storyboard query design through video content based on user-provided ideas
+- Automatically assists with storyboard query design through video content based on user-provided ideas.
-- Automatically complete the editing and integration of the video
+- Automatically complete the editing and integration of the video.

 ### 1.1 *Spider-Man: Across the Spider-Verse*
 <a href='https://www.bilibili.com/video/BV1C9Z6Y3ESo/' target='_blank'><img src='assets/spiderman_cover.png' width=60%/></a>